markeyser/Deployment-of-ML-Models/11-MLMP-Feature-Selection.md

 - Faster than wrapper

  On the good side, these methods do consider feature interaction and tend to provide a very good model performance.
 They are faster than wrapped methods and tend to produce models that are more predictive than those based on features selected by filter methods.

 #### Cons

+- Not model agnostic
-On the downside they are not model agnostic so features selected by random forest for example may not

-be the best to use in a linear model.
+On the downside they are not model agnostic, so features selected by random forest for example may not be the best to use in a linear model.
 So what do we do with feature selection and how though we make it part of the pipeline we can of course

 make feature selection part of the pipeline.